cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

 ```
 You do not need `startup` and `cleanup` functions for handler tests, so we use the `Deno.test` runner function here instead of the `bdd` module functions.

-Fresh includes the `createHandler` function for testing a route handler.
-Like that name, the `createHandler` function creates the handler function.
+Alternatively, the Fresh codebase includes the `createHandler` function for testing a route handler.
+The `createHandler` function creates a mock handler function.
+[See the Fresh docs for more  details on using this function](https://fresh.deno.dev/docs/examples/writing-tests).

 [Grouping routes](https://fresh.deno.dev/docs/concepts/routing#route-groups) was added in Fresh v1.4, Version 0.8.0, of the `fresh-testing-library` added support for testing route groups. `fresh-testing-library` route handler tests transparently works if routes are grouped.

 ## Testing async route components

 [Fresh async route components](https://fresh.deno.dev/docs/concepts/routes#async-route-components) are components where an async route handler function is inlined into the route page component.
 In that case, the route page component is declared as asynchronous (using the `async` keyword).
-Here's what that look likes (take from the Fresh routes documentation):
+Here's what that look likes (taken from the Fresh routes documentation):
 ```ts
 export default async function MyPage(req: Request, ctx: RouteContext) {
   const value = await loadFooValue();
   return <p>foo is: {value}</p>;
 }
 ```
-Fresh also ships with a [`defineRoutes`](https://fresh.deno.dev/docs/concepts/routes#define-helper) function to simplify the creation of async route components.
+Fresh also ships with a [`defineRoute`](https://fresh.deno.dev/docs/concepts/routes#define-helper) function to simplify the creation of async route components.

 A `fresh-testing-library` test of a async route component uses the `createRouteContext` function in the `server` module.
-Here's how it is used in an [`fresh-testing-library`](https://github.com/uki00a/fresh-testing-library#testing-async-route-components) example:
+Here's how it is used in as [`fresh-testing-library`](https://github.com/uki00a/fresh-testing-library#testing-async-route-components) example:
 ```ts
 import { cleanup, getByText, render, setup} from "$fresh-testing-library/components.ts";
 import { createRouteContext } from "$fresh-testing-library/server.ts";